 Mary Ann Warren

-Mary-Ann Warren has been working with dogs for over 30 years in various forms.
+Mary-Ann Warren has been working with dogs for over 35 years in various forms.
 She has trained her own dogs in protection, upland bird hunting, obedience, and search.
-Since then she has trained individuals in obedience and in the early nineties started instructing in tracking then training search dogs.
+Since then she has trained individuals in obedience and in the early nineties started instructing in tracking followed soon after with training search dogs teams.

 Among a few of her accomplishments:

 *Instructing the Malta Civil Department K9 Section in Disaster K9

 *2017, Qualified Expert court witness for human remains detection training and handling in the state of Tennessee.